 Violation of any such posted restrictions shall constitute a misdemeanor.

-It shall be unlawful for any person operating a commercial vehicle of any description, to stop, stand or park said commercial vehicle, including a commercial trailer, on any street in the City, or on the public area adjacent thereto, or in any public alley, for a period of time longer than is necessary for the expeditious loading or unloading of passengers, or for the expeditious unloading and delivery or pickup and loading of materials.
-The term "commercial vehicle" shall not include three-quarter (¾) ton or less trucks.
+It shall be unlawful for any person operating a commercial vehicle including wreckers or tow trucks, to stop, stand or park said commercial vehicle, including a commercial trailer, on any street in the City, or on the public area adjacent thereto, or in any public alley, for a period of time longer than is necessary for the expeditious loading or unloading of passengers, or for the expeditious unloading and delivery or pickup and loading of materials or motor vehicle or motorcycle.
+The term "commercial vehicle" shall not include three-quarter (3/4) ton or less trucks.

 [CC 1976 §15-138; Ord.
 No. 1372 §§1 — 5, 9-23-1974; Ord.
 No. 2281 §§1(1) — (6), 7-14-1986]